komnatadeveloper/flutter_socket_client/README.md

 then learn your server/computer local ip (e.g.  http://192.168.1.45 or similar, )

-then go to file lib/constants/apiURL and update this variable as local ip **with your port number (3000)**.
+then go to file lib/constants/constants.dart.
+Find -> apiUrl and update this variable as local ip **with your port number (3000)**.
 Now you have a basic chat Application with Node.js socket.io and Flutter Mobile Client